Mayor’s ceremonial accoutrements

 The Mayor's badge is in nine carat white and yellow gold.
-The faceted motif surrounding the Arms is designed to give prominence to the colour of the Arms and to provide a rich looking border.
-A somewhat similar motif is introduced on the chain, the links being of a faceted type, interspersed into the chain.
+The faceted motif surrounding the Arms is designed to give prominence to the colour of the Arms.
+It also provides a rich looking border.
+A somewhat similar motif is introduced on the chain, the links being of a faceted type that is interspersed into the chain.

 The chain and badge were donated by the first Mayor of the London Borough of Sutton, Alderman Andrew Letts.